 In the early 1980’s I attended a seminar by the Queensland ministry, Creation Science Foundation (now Creation Ministries International), at a local church.
 Again I found clear evidence and logical reasons why the creation account (and the Noahaic flood) could be taken to be real and historical and not just as a symbolic framework.
 I became aware of many other creation ministries throughout the world which similarly researched scientific data and the Biblical record.
 I believe God raised these up to counter the anti-God and faith destroying evolutionary philosophy so prevalent in the world today.
 Tragically many have abandoned faith in Christ through believing ‘science’ has proved the Bible wrong.
 This is why I believe a true understanding of Genesis is essential, not for salvation in Christ, but as a foundation for a faith in the Bible as the infallible and truthful word of God.

 So I believe – not because it’s easy, nice or a psychological prop – but because it’s true.
 My perspective of life has been transformed.
 It doesn’t mean I never get depressed, or suffer pain or have times of difficulty.
-No matter what this life may bring – whether good or bad – I know God is in control and the Eternal Life that he has promised to all who obey him and trust in Jesus is worth infinitely more than this world could ever offer.
+No matter what this life may bring – whether good or bad – I know God is in control.
+This I experienced when my wife of 27 years divorced me.
+Yet the Eternal Life that he has promised to all who obey him and trust in Jesus is worth infinitely more than this world could ever offer.
 I can look and enjoy the simple things like the grass and the flowers in the morning sun and think “Wow, that’s beautiful.”
 Why?
 Because I know they were made by an infinitely great and intelligent Creator who delights in beauty and creativity.
 Therefore, whatever life brings I have hope, peace and inner joy because of Jesus Christ.